Do you really need that individual stock?

 - Is buying and watching a stock something you enjoy doing regardless of the outcome?

 One of the main academic theories we believe in is diversification, because it protects you from company-specific or business risk.
 While we know that the world markets trend up over time, the same cannot be said about a specific stock.
-None of the companies on the original Dow Jones Index is still part of the Dow, and most have ceased to exist.
+None of the companies on the original Dow Jones Index are still a part of the Dow, and most have ceased to exist.
 The world is full of great companies that have had poor performance due to issues both in and out of their control.
 You should know the company’s revenues, expenses, P/E ratio, competitors, and a lot of other valuable ratios in order to decide if the stock is worth buying at the current price.
 Just because it’s a good company or a good idea does not mean it is a good stock!

-Trying to pick stocks leads to an extremely high probability that you will under perform the market over the next 10 years.
+Trying to pick stocks leads to an extremely high probability that you will underperform the market over the next 10 years.
 Over 90% of active stock pickers (these are highly trained specialists backed up by large research departments who get paid a lot of money and spend all their life trying to beat their index—yes, this is their day job) have failed to beat their respective benchmark over the past 10 years.

 S&P Dow Jones Indices found that 89.4% of U.S. mid-cap stock funds, 85.5% of small-cap funds, and 66% of large-cap actively managed funds trailed their benchmarks in 2016.
 That came in a year in which stock markets performed well.
 If a fund manager can’t beat the benchmark and that is what they do all day, the odds are against you.